North Korea troops heading to Ukraine as cannon fodder: ‘They will surely be killed’

 When a North Korean soldier escaped in 2017, South Korean doctors who saved him found a 27cm intestinal worm and a host of parasites in his system.
 His stomach contents also reflected a poor diet.

-The group sent to Russia does also include members of its Storm Corps, an elite unit who are better trained and fed than most of their comrades, but former defectors from that unit remain sceptical that the age won’t prove problematic.
+The group sent to Russia also includes members of its Storm Corps, an elite unit who are better trained and fed than most of their comrades, but former defectors from that unit remain sceptical that the age won’t prove problematic.

 Join our commenting forum